NeilAllen/ruby_rails/Authoring-plugins.md

 set -e
 [ -n "$RBENV_DEBUG" ] && set -x

-# Optional: Abort with usage line when called with invalid args
+# Optional: Abort with usage line when called with invalid arguments
 # (replace COMMAND with the name of this command)
 if [ -z "$1" ]; then
   rbenv-help --usage COMMAND >&2